BERNARDO31P/FastDownloader/README.md

   - Chinese (simplified)

 If there are any mistakes in the translations, please let me know.

+It was tested on:
+- Windows 10/11
+- Ubuntu/Debian
+- CentOS/RedHat
+- Arch Linux

+If your system isn't directly supported, try the `AppImage`.

 ## Screenshots
 **Main window - light theme**